qddyy/LearnNonparam/README.md

   t <- pmt("twosample.wilcoxon", type = "permu", n_permu = 10000)
   ```

-- feed it the data (a data.frame, a list, or some numeric vectors)
+- feed it the data (a data frame, a list, or some numeric vectors)

   ``` r
   t$feed(Table2.6.2)